-A notice regarding virtual unit elections and induction extensions can be found here.
+A notice regarding Order of the Arrow's response to COVID-19 can be found here.

 Once each year, a unit (troop, crew, or ship) may hold a unit election to elect youth members to become members of the Order of the Arrow.
 Both youth and adult Scouts and Scouters can become members of the Order of the Arrow (OA), but only youth members are elected.
 Adult leaders in the unit under the age of 21 are considered youth members for OA purposes, including unit elections.
 New members are voted on by every youth member of the unit present at the election - not just the OA members.